 We calculate average revenue per account ("ARPA") for accounts above the ACV threshold at the end of a period by including customer-billed revenue and an allocation of partner and services revenue.
-We bill customers for subscription solutions and professional services.
+We bill customers for subscription solutions and professional services, and we include both in ARPA for the reported period.
+For example, ARPA as of March 31, 2019 includes all subscription solutions and professional services billed between January 1, 2019 and March 31, 2019.
 We allocate partner revenue primarily based on each customer's share of GMV processed through that partner's solution.
 For partner revenue that is not directly linked to customer usage of a partner's solution, we allocate such revenue based on each customer's share of total platform GMV.
-As of December 31, 2019, the ARPA for accounts above the ACV threshold was \$ , up from \$8,796 as of December 31, 2018.
+Each account's partner revenue allocation is calculated by taking the account's trailing twelve-month partner revenue, then dividing by twelve to create a monthly average to apply to the applicable period in order to normalize ARPA for seasonality.
+As of December 31, 2019, the ARPA for accounts above the ACV threshold was \$, up from \$8,796 as of December 31, 2018.